Belo Horizonte’s Food Security Policy

 In all the above provisions, the principles of governance and human security, participation and access to information, and the protection of natural resources find adequate reflection.

-A central result of the policy framework is the near elimination of hunger in Belo Horizonte.
+A central result of the policy framework is the near elimination of hunger in Belo Horizonte, at the cost of about 25 million USD per year and just 2% of the city’s annual budget.

-There have been significant decreases in child mortality, a reduction in childhood and adult malnutrition and increase in local and organic food production and consumption, an increase and stabilisation of income for farmers, and greater access and availability of food.
+Furthermore, the policy has led to significant decreases in infant and child mortality (70% and 60% less deaths in 2015 compared to mid-90s) as well as a decrease in hospitalization due to diabetes (33% less in 2015 compared to mid-90s).
+There has been a massive reduction in childhood and adult malnutrition and an huge increase in local and organic food production and consumption.
+This also led to an increase and stabilisation of income for farmers, and greater access and availability of food.
+Lastly, 2 million farmers gained access to credit, 700.000 for the first time in their lives.

-In addition, the policy has had multiple positive side effects such as increased resilience to the effects of climate change as well as rising food prices on the international markets, and a reduction of greenhouse gas emissions from food transportation, as there is now a closer interaction between small rural producers and urban consumers.
+In addition, the policy has had multiple positive side effects such as increased resilience to the effects of climate change as well as rising food prices on the international markets, (now 25 % fewer people live in poverty), and a reduction of greenhouse gas emissions from food transportation, as there is now a closer interaction between small rural producers and urban consumers.

 The human right to food has been established by many countries, particularly in Latin America.
-The food security framework of Belo Horizonte has not only influenced the national Zero Hunger Strategy of Brazil but has also worked as a model for other cities around the globe.
+Belo Horizonte’s approach to food security was one of the first integrated food security policies in the world.
+It has not only influenced the national Zero Hunger Strategy of Brazil but has also worked as a model for other cities around the globe.

-From Food Security to Farm to Formicidae: Belo Horizonte, Brazil’s Secretaria Municipal de Abastecimento and Biodiversity in the Fragmented Atlantic Rainforest, M. Jahi Chapell, Universtiy of Michigan, 2009
+From Food Security to Farm to Formicidae: Belo Horizonte, Brazil’s Secretaria Municipal de Abastecimento and Biodiversity in the Fragmented Atlantic Rainforest, M. Jahi Chappell, Universtiy of Michigan, 2009.

 The Food Security System of Belo Horizonte – A model for Cape Town?
 Results from the fact finding mission to specify the needs for an urban food and nutrition security system in Cape Town based on the system of Belo Horizonte, 19th of April to 8th of June, 2011, Maria Gerster‐Bentaya, Cecilia Rocha, Andreas Barth.